qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/install.md

 ::: warning Warning
 Do not install PyQt-Fluent-Widgets, PyQt6-Fluent-Widgets, PySide2-Fluent-Widgets, and PySide6-Fluent-Widgets at the same time, as they all have the package name `qfluentwidgets`.

+If you mix PyQt and PySide, it will cause the program to crash.
+Please check whether the installed component libraries correspond to the PyQt/PySide you are using if you encounter this issue.

 The latest version of PySide6/PyQt6 may cause abnormalities.
 Currently, the recommended versions are PySide6 6.4.2 or 6.6.2.
 :::